lachlan-waugh/6443/slides/content/week8.md

 outputs: ["Reveal"]
 ---

-## We'll get started at 1[68]:05
+## we'll get started at 1[68]:05

 ---

 {{< slide class="center" >}}
-# client-side injection
+## client-side protections
 ### 6[84]43 week8

 ---

-# House cleaning
+# house cleaning
 {{% section %}}

-## Due Dates
+## due dates
-* All of the topic04 challenges are out
+* the rest of the topic04 challenges should be out
-* They're due Sunday Week08.
+* they're due sunday week9.

 ---

-## Reports (general feedback)
+## reports (general feedback)
-* Consider context when determining impact, not everything is critical.
+* consider context when determining impact, not everything is critical.
-* Keep technical stuff out of impact/remediation.
+* keep technical stuff out of impact/remediation.
 It should mostly be in steps to reproduce.

 {{% /section %}}